nighterrors/notes/WebDev/HTML.md

 Doctype
 	:	`<!DOCTYPE html>`
-	:	Must be the line of the document, that isn't a whitespace or a comment
+	:	Must be the first line of the document, that isn't a whitespace or a comment

 ## ELEMENTS